 VOLYA FILMS – established in 2004 – is a Rotterdam based company producing author fiction films and creative documentaries, mainly as international co-productions.

-In production is MRS F a documentary by Christiaan van der Vorm.
+In post production is MRS. F. a documentary by Chris van der Vorm

-Currently, we are developing projects with a.o, Finbarr Wilbrink, Tatjana Bozic, Marco de Stefanis, Sander Burger, Raya Martin, Ellen Vermeulen, Sepideh Farsi and with Kazakh director Adilkhan Yerzhanov.
+Currently, we are developing projects with a.o, Tatjana Bozic, Marco de Stefanis, Sander Burger, Raya Martin, and Ellen Vermeulen.

 Volya Films is a member of the EAVE, Eurodoc, Binger and EDN networks.
 Denis Vaslin is a member of the European Film Academy and the Documentary Producers Netherlands.
 In 2011, he created Mandra Films in France.
 He is also member of the Produire au Sud pedagogical team from the 3 Continents Festival in Nantes/France.